Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

     /**
      * Decommissions a model.
      * @param modelId The Id of the model to decommission.
+     * @param context Additional context that is passed through the Http pipeline during the service call.
      * @return The http response.
      */
     @ServiceMethod(returns = ReturnType.SINGLE)